 Accessible travel information for Translink services, Disability Action Transport Service and Community Transport.

-- you are in receipt of the higher rate mobility component of Disability Living Allowance;
+- Receive the higher rate of the mobility component of Disability Living Allowance;

-- you are in receipt of the higher rate care component of Disability Living Allowance;
+- Receive the higher rate of the care component of Disability Living Allowance;

-- you are in receipt of the higher rate care component of Attendance Allowance;
+- Receive the higher rate of the care component of Attendance Allowance; or

 Community Transport services are focused on individual needs, providing transport using minibuses and volunteer car drivers.

 Details are available by calling 0845 650 1190.